akka/alpakka/docs/src/main/paradox/mqtt-streaming.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="mqtt-streaming" }

 ## Flow through a client session

 The following code illustrates how to establish an MQTT client session and join it with a TCP connection: